aeh0/experiiiments/_posts/2022-08-04-blogging-with-jekyll.markdown

     <a class="excerpt-post-link" href="{{ post.url | relative_url }}">Continue reading →</a>
     {%- endif -%}
 ```
-Modifying the default minima theme really appeals to me, because I'm all about keeping things simple.
+Modifying the default minima theme gradually really appeals to me, because I'm all about keeping things simple.
 I think it will help me learn as I go, and document any changes on the blog itself.